PyAbel/PyAbel/doc/transform_methods/rbasex.rst

 How to use it
 -------------

-The method can be accessed through the universal :class:`Transform
+The method can be accessed through the universal :class:`abel.Transform
 <abel.transform.Transform>` class::

     res = abel.Transform(image, method='rbasex')